LynX-Taco/Asset-Allocation-Project/README.md

 # Asset Allocation Project

-This project explores strategies for building and evaluating diversified investment portfolios as part of a BDM (Business Data Management) initiative.
-The goal is to apply data-driven methods to allocate assets efficiently, balance risk and return, and communicate findings clearly to stakeholders.
+This project develops a transparent, data-driven framework for constructing diversified investment portfolios for the BDM (Business Data Management) program.
+The repository will house research, code, and documentation that demonstrate how to source data, build allocation models, and explain results in a way that decision-makers can trust.

 ## Objectives
-- Define portfolio objectives and constraints that align with investor profiles and risk tolerance.
-- Collect, clean, and integrate market and alternative datasets for asset analysis.
-- Apply quantitative techniques (e.g., mean-variance optimization, factor models, scenario analysis) to construct diversified portfolios.
-- Evaluate performance using backtesting, risk metrics, and stress testing to validate robustness.
-- Visualize results and document insights to support decision-making and future iterations.
+- **Clarify investment goals and constraints**: Document investor profiles, target returns, risk budgets, liquidity needs, and any compliance rules that shape portfolio design.
+- **Build robust datasets**: Collect market, factor, macroeconomic, and alternative data; standardize formats; and create reproducible cleaning pipelines.
+- **Design allocation methodologies**: Prototype approaches such as mean-variance optimization, factor tilts, risk parity, and scenario-aware stress cases to balance risk and return.
+- **Validate performance and risk**: Backtest strategies, track drawdowns and downside risk, and run stress tests to evaluate resilience under varied market regimes.
+- **Communicate insights**: Visualize portfolio composition and outcomes, summarize trade-offs, and package findings so BDM stakeholders can make informed decisions.
+- **Ensure reproducibility**: Maintain clear versioning, parameter tracking, and documentation so analyses can be rerun and audited end-to-end.